• Skip to primary navigation

 • Then scatter the garlic, ginger and onion.
 Sprinkle the turmeric, 1 teaspoon salt and the sugar.
 Stir it around for 1 minute.

-• Once you open the lid, turn the sauté mode on and sprinkle 1 teaspoon garam masala powder and cook for 2 minutes.
+• Once you open the lid, turn the sauté mode on and sprinkle 1 teaspoon garam masala powder and dry mango powder and cook for 2 minutes.
 Taste for salt and add any if needed.

 • In a small pan pour the ghee and heat it up, then switch off the heat.
 Sprinkle the asafoetida and fresh green chili and let t sizzle for few seconds.